-An annual rite of Spring in Washington State, the Skagit Valley Tulip Festival in Mount Vernon draws visitors from all over the world each year.
-The festival begins this year on April 1st and runs through the end of the month.
-The photos below were taken on April 10th.
+An annual rite of spring in Washington State, the Skagit Valley Tulip Festival in Mount Vernon draws visitors from all over the world each year.
+The festival begins this year on April 1 and runs through the end of the month.
+The photos below were taken on April 10.

 Video of the Tulips near Mount Vernon – April 2018

 There are events throughout the month, including a new beer festival called the Skagit Farm to Pint Festival featuring 11 Skagit Valley brewers.
 I may have to drive back up there for that one myself, looking for home brewing inspiration.

 The Tulip Festival highlights all the best aspects of the Skagit Valley, and there is something for everyone.
 It doesn’t matter if your motivation is viewing huge fields of flowers in bloom, touring art fairs, finding the perfect pairing of great food and fine local beverages, or taking photos of everything, the Skagit Valley Tulip Festival should be high on your list of things to do every year.